PollackWong/PollackWong615.github.io/_pages/about.md

 For more info
 ------
-More info about me can be found in my [Google Mail](xueyuwang615@gmail.com),  and you can always [ask a question on GitHub](https://github.com/discussions).
+More info about me can be found in my Google Mail(xueyuwang615@gmail.com),  and you can always [ask a question on GitHub](https://github.com/discussions).
 I hope these can help you as much as possible.The author is continuously updating...